What we deal with

 Please note: All road accidents involving dogs should be reported to the Police within 24 hours – Tel: 101

-- Dog fouling in parks and nature reserves on land owned by us
+- Dog fouling in parks, recreation grounds, and open spaces owned by us

 - Dog control in public spaces protection orders

 Tel: 01444-458166 (out of office hours) or 07512 089777

 We are not responsible for clearing up dog faeces on any land.
 This is the responsibility of the dog owner.

 The Parks Team deal with the enforcement of dog fouling on land owned by us under the Anti-Social Behaviour Crime and Policing Act 2014.
 See more information about Public Spaces Protection Orders (PSPOs).

 If you find a dog bin which has not been emptied please note the number painted on it before contacting us.
 This makes it easier for us to locate the correct bin.

 Dog waste bins on council land are funded by the Council.
 Dog waste bins on land owned by others are funded by the land owner.
 For example, Town and Parish Councils, West Sussex County Council and South East Water.